wjj31767/robotik2/chapter 3.md

 > Bullock, I.M.; Ma, R.R.; Dollar, A.M., "A Hand-Centric Classification of Human and Robot Dexterous Manipulation," IEEE Transactions on Haptics, 6(2):129-144, 2013
 ### Whole-body poses & Duality of grasping
 @ to do
+- Selection of support pose -- Grasp selection
+- Selection of contact points -- Grasp synthesis
+- Classification of support pose possibilities -- Grasping taxonomies
 > T. Asfour, J. Borràs, C. Mandery, P. Kaiser, E. E. Aksoy  and  M.  Grotz  , On  the  Advanced  dualities  between  grasping  and  whole  -  body loco  -  manipulation  tasks  , Robotics Research, Springer  Proceedings  in  Robotics, Springer,  2018

 > J  .
 Borràs  and T. Asfour, A  Whole  -  Body Pose  Taxonomy  for  Loco  -  Manipulation Tasks, IEEE/  RSJ  International Conference on  Intelligent Robots and Systems (  IROS  ), pp. 1578  -  1585,  October  , 2015
 - Duality of grasping and balancing
 - Whole body poses in loco manipulation tasks
+	- Given: humanoid, task and scene and its affordances:
+		- How many poses can be realized?
+		- Which pose should be selected?
+		- How to realize it ? palnning, control
 - Towards a taxonomy of whole body support poses
+	- Criteria for classification:
+		-  number of contacs: relevant for balance conditions/ control
+		-  type of contacts: determine the mobility (DOFs) and the transmission of contact forces
+		- possible transitions: We only allow one contact change at time
 - Type of contacts
+	- Type of contact with arms:
+		- tips
+		- fingers
+		- palm
+		- arm
+		- hold
+	- type of contacts with legs
+		-  tip-toes
+		- feet
+		- knees
 - Taxonomy of whole body poses
    - total: 46 classes
+   - 18 standing poses
+   - 18 kneeling poses
+   - 10 resting poses
 - Classification of whole body actions
+	- Type I: Actions to change the envrionment
+	- Type II: Actions to change the body
+	- Type III: Combination of I and II
 - Validation of the taxonomy
 - Analysis of pose transitions
 - benefits: